Pitbull (rapper): 2015–2018: Climate Change, Greatest Hits, and Gotti

 On October 26, 2015, Pitbull released a new single titled "Free.K", which samples Adina Howard's "Freak like Me" in the chorus.
 The song was set to be the first single off his tenth studio album titled Climate Change.
 On January 7, 2016, Pitbull premiered the second single from his new album titled "Freedom", which also samples The Rolling Stones song "I'm Free" in the chorus.
 To coincide with the release of the single, the artist also teased a 2017 Norwegian party cruise.
 There is a campaign that launched in January 2016 in support of the cruise that is expected to last until later in the year.

+That same month, Pitbull recorded a song for the movie Ride Along 2 titled "I'm 'Bout That".
+The song is unavailable on music platforms for unknown reasons.

 On February 14, 2017, Pitbull announced that Climate Change would be released on March 17, with pre-orders starting on February 17.

 Pitbull collaborated with American girl group Fifth Harmony on "Por Favor" (released October 27, 2017) before announcing his 5th compilation album, titled Pitbull Greatest Hits.
-The thirteen track album features eleven of Pitbull's most successful leading artist songs, accompanied by "Jungle (with Stereotypes featuring Abraham Mateo and E-40)" and "Locas (featuring Lil' Jon)", two brand new Pitbull songs.
+The thirteen track album features eleven of Pitbull's most successful leading artist songs, accompanied by "Jungle (with Stereotypes featuring Abraham Mateo and E-40)" and "Locas (featuring Lil Jon)", two brand new Pitbull songs.
 The deluxe edition of the album released exclusively in Japan featured a 14th track, "Celebrate".
 The compilation album was released worldwide on December 1, 2017.

 Pitbull released his first full-length soundtrack album for the film Gotti alongside Jorge Gómez on June 16, 2018.
 Pitbull is featured on two tracks on the album, "So Sorry" and "Amore" (featuring Leona Lewis).